DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 Although Generation Z has some spectacular traits and values, I occasionally perceive a lack of intellectual curiosity that worries me.
 This is arguably the most tolerant and diversity-aware generation.
 But, having grown up with an innate acceptance of the technology around us, many of the building blocks of today's technology stacks are simply assumed to be ever present.
 Much like driving a car or flying a plane with no knowledge of the engineering involved.

-This is a huge advantage in a sense; many of the older generation perceived boundaries don't inhibit Generation Z. By the same token however, even more opportunies can come from understanding the origin, history and evolution of the technology journey so far.
+This is a huge advantage in a sense; many of the older generation perceived boundaries don't inhibit Generation Z. By the same token however, even more opportunities can come from understanding the origin, history and evolution of the technology journey so far.

 This is an age when information and knowledge is often a Google search away.
 Yet, conversation after conversation I've found - perhaps unsurprisingly - that Generation Z teenagers have a very superficial understanding of the history that underpins the technologies they use.
 How and why this technology came to be in the first place and the original problems it tried to solve.